-Civil Rights Score: 10 State institutions respect and protect civil rights.
-Personal liberties are well-protected against abuse by state and non-state actors.
+State institutions respect and protect civil rights.
+Personal liberties are wellprotected against abuse by state and non-state actors.
 People cannot be detained without charge for more than 24 hours.
 A court decides whether a suspect should be held in prison during an investigation, a question given more serious consideration here than in some other countries.
-The issue of civil rights receives considerable attention in the media and from intellectuals, as well as from the government bodies responsible for the protection of civil rights.
+The issue of civil rights receives considerable attention in the media and from intellectuals as well as from the government bodies responsible for the protection of civil rights.
+The court system is, however, not always effective.
+It may take considerable time for a case to be handled in the courts.